Moremar/tuto-angular/README.txt

 - Chrome console
 - Chrome developer tool to put breakpoints in the TS code (thanks to sourceMaps between JS and TS)
 - Augury (Chrome extension) that shows the state of each Angular component of the app
+- Redux DevTools (Chrome extension) to debug Redux state and actions

 ANGULAR CLI